 Beginning therapists are often afraid to directly confront the patient or label hostility, having the mistaken impression that they are always supposed to be gentle, nice, and "supportive" to patients.
 Firm but empathic limit-setting for patients in the demigod perpetrator state can provide a deconstructive experience by the therapist acting in a way that is inconsistent with the patient's attribution of the other as lacking agency, and by promoting the idea within the patient that his/her aggression can be contained.
-In one case, after I had provided written treatment commitments and maintained careful boundaries over several sessions, a patient told me, "You have it too easy here."
+In one case, after I had provided written treatment expectations and maintained careful boundaries over several sessions, a patient told me, "You have it too easy here."
 She then proceeded to make it really difficult for me over the next couple months by misusing my prescriptions.
-When I finally set limits on the behavior she appeared relieved and increased her engagement in the therapy relationship, especially in Stage I. But this is rare if the limits and expectations for patient behavior are clear from the beginning and adequate framing and explanation is provided.
+When I finally set limits on the behavior she appeared relieved and increased her engagement in the therapy process.
+Sometimes persistent hostility and subsequent limit-setting will necessitate ending the therapy relationship, especially in Stage I. But this is rare if the limits and expectations for patient behavior are clear from the beginning and adequate framing and explanation is provided.